defoe-code/CDCS_Text_Mining_Lab/README.md

 >   70M 24 Aug 11:12 eb_4_5_6_suplement_total_articles.csv
 >   913M 24 Aug 11:48 eb_all_editions_total_articles.csv -- It has all articles for all editions!
   ```

+  In this [SLURM](https://github.com/defoe-code/CDCS_Text_Mining_Lab/blob/master/trade_legacy_slavery.slurm) job, you can find the dofoe queries necessaries for extracting the articles and stoing them inside the Hadoop File System.